RonaldAllanRivera/book-reader/PLAN.md

     - Capture **book pages** as screenshots from the clipboard and transcribe them with local OCR (easyocr), showing a progress bar and full-page transcripts.
     - Capture **quiz questions** as screenshots from the clipboard, transcribe them with OCR, and ask an AI model for the best answer using the book transcript as context.
   - You always **manually click the answers** in the reading platform (no auto-answering).
-- **Optional CLI / overlay mode** for advanced use:
-  - Use Selenium-only flows that read directly from the browser (auto-reading overlay + DOM-based quiz extraction with in-page suggestions).
 - **Use free / low‑cost AI** where possible.

 ---